dotnetAbhi/Gangotrihospital/README.md

 🛠️ Technologies Used

-HTML5 – Structure and layout of the application
+HTML5 – Structure and layout of the application.

 CSS3 – Styling and responsive design.